abivia/hydration/CONTRIBUTING.md

 First off, thanks for taking the time to read this! :+1:

-The following is a set of guidelines for contributing to Hydration, which is hosted in the [on GitLab](https://gitlab.com/abivia/hydration) and mirrored to [GitHub](https://github.com/instancezero/hydration).
+The following is a set of guidelines for contributing to Hydration, which is hosted in [on GitLab](https://gitlab.com/abivia/hydration) and mirrored to [GitHub](https://github.com/abivia/hydration).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Reporting issues